IISERM/turing-club-orientation/orientation.md

 ## Who are we

-Turing Club is a group of students who feel that Computers are more than just tools to make pdfs.
+Turing Club is a group of students who feel that Computers are more than just tools to make PDFs.

 ![](dp.jpeg)